Levain LabsLevain Labs

 -H "Authorization: Bearer $LEVAIN_API_KEY"

 The orchestrator stops scheduling new steps, drains the in-flight one, and marks the run cancelled.
-The session stays intact so you can inspect what happened up to the cancellation point.
+The session is terminated as part of the same call, so you keep the event log up to the cancellation point but can't post follow-up messages to it — start a new session to continue the conversation.

 Next